NRCHKB/NRCHKB.github.io/content/wiki/introduction/output-messages.md

 ## Differentiate between passthrough or "from HomeKit" messages

+In some cases, it may be useful, even essential, to differentiate a command from the previous node or Home.app in order to avoid a loop problem.
+There are two possible cases:

+### Disable messages passthrough

+The first solution is to disable passthrough messages, which will cause your Homekit node to no longer send messages from your previous nodes.
+If you need to keep passthrough messages, used the second solution.

+{{< alert icon="💡" text="To disable this option, go to the bottom of your node's bridge configuration." >}}

+### Use hap.session characteristics

+The second solution is to use the `hap.session` feature which is generated when the command comes from Home.app:

 Starting with version `1.3.0`, there are some changes in the `hap` part of the messages coming from this node.

 Previous versions would have `msg.hap.newValue` and `msg.hap.oldValue` _only if the message originated from the Home.app_.
 Additionally there was a message part `msg.hap.context` with some information that nobody really knows what it means, but it was there.